proffeccull/Depo-1/product-spec.md

 ChainGive is a mobile-first, peer-to-peer giving platform designed to foster sustainable community support networks in Nigeria.
 It leverages the "pay it forward" model, allowing users to receive financial help in times of need and contribute back to the community when they are able.
 The platform is built on the principles of dignity and transparency, creating a system of ethical altruism without incurring debt.

 This document outlines the complete specification for ChainGive v2.2, detailing a product that is secure, scalable, and intuitive.
 It introduces a modern, dark-themed user interface focused on clarity and data visualization to build user trust and engagement.
 The primary goal is to launch a Minimum Viable Product (MVP) in Lagos by Q2 2026, contingent on regulatory approval, with a five-year vision of empowering 500,000 active users and generating sustainable revenue through transaction fees and a value-added marketplace.

-Enhancements in v2.2 include improved AI matching algorithms, expanded marketplace offerings, and advanced fraud detection to support broader adoption and ecosystem stability.
+**Enhancements in v2.2 include:**
+- AI-powered matching algorithms using scikit-learn for optimal donor-recipient pairing
+- Community events with RSVP functionality and integrated fundraising
+- Enhanced fraud detection with AI-driven anomaly detection
+- Personalized marketplace recommendations based on analytics
+- Advanced analytics features in My Impact screen
+- Biometric authentication support for enhanced security
+- Comprehensive testing suites (unit, integration, e2e tests)

 ---